Sabina Reingold

 Co-Founder / Creative Producer Zebra Hero, France-Russia

-I will tell you how we at Zebra Hero create social projects that go viral, win awards at festivals, and raise more donations than the money spent on production.
+I’ll share how, at Zebra Hero, we create social campaigns that go viral, win awards, and collect more donations than we spend on production.

 Representatives of the Jolbors Awards International jury provide feedback on cases